| |

 Wooden Pick Test

-Insert a toothpick or wooden pick or some other food-safe device like a skewer into the center of the baked biscuits.
+Insert a toothpick, wooden pick, or another food-safe device, such as a skewer, into the center of the baked biscuits.
 When you pull the pick out, it should come out clean.
-If there is biscuit dough still on the pick, bake for an additional 5 minutes and then re-test.
+If there is still biscuit dough on the pick, bake for an additional 5 minutes, then re-test.

 Plate of butter swim biscuits and eggs and sausage.